-These NSPECT Marketplace Terms and Conditions (“Terms”) are entered into between North Commerce and Distribution s.r.o, including its affiliates (collectively, “NSPECT”), and you and your company (“Vendor”, “you”, or “your”).
+These NSPECT.IO Marketplace Terms and Conditions (“Terms”) are entered into between North Commerce and Distribution s.r.o, including its affiliates (collectively, “NSPECT" or "NSPECT.IO”), and you and your company (“Vendor”, “you”, or “your”).
 These Terms apply to Vendor’s publication of information regarding Vendor’s software, data, media, service, product, or other offering (“Vendor Offering”) and product information and images regarding your Vendor Offering (“Listing Information”) on the site maintained by NSPECT where it provides information about certain third-party offerings (“NSPECT Marketplace”).
 By submitting your Vendor Offering to NSPECT for publication on the NSPECT Marketplace you represent and warrant that you have the authority to bind Vendor to these Terms and agree to bind Vendor to these Terms.

 1. Submission, Approval, and Publication of Vendor Offerings